syncfusion/blazor-docs/src/navigations/treeview/data-binding.md

 ## Local data

-To bind local data to the TreeView, you can assign a list of objects to the `DataSource` property.
+To bind local data to the Blazor TreeView, you can assign a list of objects to the `DataSource` property.
-The TreeView component requires three  fields (Id, Text, and ParentID) to render local data source.
+The Blazor TreeView component requires three  fields (Id, Text, and ParentID) to render local data source.
 When mapper fields are not specified, it takes the default values as the mapping fields.
 Local data source can also be provided as an instance of the `DataManager`.
 It supports two kinds of local data binding methods.

 * Hierarchical data